Format Options

 The compression

-property in a transform describes one or more compression algorithms that Hydrolix should expect to find already applied to the data package as a whole, and which it will need to uncompress prior to working with the data.
+property in a transform describes one or more compression algorithms that Hydrolix should expect to find already applied to input.
+Hydrolix uses the listed algorithms to decompress input into parseable data.

 For example, setting the transform's compression